MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/11-Ex2-4-use-outlook-create-insights-email.md

 11. Review what happened.
 Copilot generated the new section and displayed it within the body of the email starting at the location that you placed your cursor.
 You’re satisfied with the new content, so in the Copilot window, select **Keep it**.

 12. Review the results.
 Instead of inserting the new section where it was shown in the Copilot window, the text was inserted at the start of the email.
 Why did this happen?
 Well, as of this writing, when you select Keep it, Copilot doesn’t insert the generated text exactly where your cursor is, or where you might have requested in your prompt (for example, if you asked it to add a new paragraph at the end of the email).
-Instead, Copilot uses an internal placeholder in Outlook’s email editor—and at present, that placeholder is always located at the top of the message body.
+Instead, Copilot uses an internal placeholder in Outlook’s email editor, and that placeholder is currently located at the top of the message body.

     So even though Copilot visually renders the generated paragraph where you requested it (to show you what it would look like), the actual insertion logic tied to the **Keep it** button doesn’t respect cursor position or prompt context.
 Rather, it appends the content to the default insertion point, which Outlook currently defines as the top of the message body.